Travel

 14. What is the University policy regarding cancellation of reservations?

-Refer to Travel website; see “Canceled Travel” section.
+• Refer to the Travel webpage; see “Canceled Travel” section.

 15. Can student travelers get a travel advance?